tbreuss/mithril-by-examples/README.md

 # Mithril by Examples

-> The missing addition to Mithril.js website with many up-to-date code examples that are often searched for...
+> The missing addition to Mithril.js website with many up-to-date code examples that are often searched for and that just work...

 <https://mithril-by-examples.tebe.ch>